UKy-GIS/awards/README.md

 This award recognizes outstanding student writing in topics following the traditional cultural/behavioral theme in geography.
 This award, which may be awarded at each of the Bachelors, Masters, and Doctoral levels, recognizes outstanding student writing in topics following the traditional cultural/behavioral theme in geography.
 For Bachelor awards, the student must be a declared geography major (or minor in Mapping & GIS, Urban Studies, or Geography) with at least 30 hours of undergraduate course work.
 This recognition includes a cash award.

-Recommendation: Clarify if three awards can be given (UG, MA, PhD) in one year.
-Also, clarify if the UGC is responsible for the MA and PhD awards.
+**Recommendation:** Clarify if three awards can be given (UG, MA, PhD) in one year.
+The Graduate Committee is responsible for judging the MA and PhD awards.

 ### 🏆 Thomas M. Geoghegan Award

 This award recognizes the sophomore or junior Geography major for exceptional dedication and spirit to undergraduate studies in geography.
+Thomas Geoghegan was a student in our department, and his family established an award in his memory.

-## TA & instructor GiB awards
+## Faculty and Graduate Student GiB awards

 These awards are determined by the undergraduate majors.
 In previous years, the majors met in a group called the UK Geographical Society (or Society of Geographers?) and voted on these awards.
-Award presentations at the GiB event are made by the Chair.
+Award presentations at the GiB event are made by the Chair, who is not eligible for these awards.

-Recommendation: in lieu of a student group, the UGC should provision an online form for student voting.
+**Recommendation:** in lieu of a student group, the UGC should provision an online form for student voting.
+Microsoft Office Forms, which can filter students by their linkblue IDs, is an obvious choice.
 Results of this vote are sent to the Department Chair.

-### 🏆 Outstanding Geography Teacher Award
+### 🏆 Outstanding Faculty Instructor

-These awards are presented to the geography faculty (and any full-time or part-time instructor) and teaching assistant who has shown outstanding teaching ability.
+Award presented to the geography faculty who has shown outstanding teaching ability.

+### 🏆 Outstanding Graduate Student Instructor

+Award presented to the graduate student who has shown outstanding teaching ability.

 ## Undergraduate Enrichment Fund